jlinoff/pam/README.md

 of security stuff like designing hardware and software (in C++) to implement certified algorithms.

-As time went on, i would continue to re-implement password managers as a hobby to learn new skills and refresh old ones.
+As time went on, I would continue to re-implement password managers as a hobby to learn new skills and refresh old ones.
 That pretty quickly got me into javascript, python, docker, golang and, a few years ago, to rust.
-It has been a fun journey and i learned a great deal.
+It has been a fun journey and I learned a great deal.

-By the time, i got around to writing _PAM_, i was using the prototype for a lot more than password management (mostly because i could enter records from my phone).
+By the time, I got around to writing _PAM_, I was using the prototype for a lot more than password management (mostly because I could enter records from my phone).
 It was a useful idiom for record management in general which is where things are today.

-You will see that i dropped Rust in the latest incarnation but that is not because i don't think Rust is suitable or wonderful.
+You will see that I dropped Rust in the latest incarnation but that is not because I don't think Rust is suitable or wonderful.
 Rust is most definitely suitable and wonderful.
-I dropped it because i did not need it.
-The secure context had everything i needed.
+I dropped it because I did not need it.
+The secure context had everything I needed.

-In a perfect world, i would have done this in emacs `org-mode` (yes, i am one of those) but i was never able to get remote access from multiple devices working as well as i liked so i stuck with javascript.
+In a perfect world, I would have done this in emacs `org-mode` (yes, I am one of those) but I was never able to get remote access from multiple devices working as well as I liked so I stuck with javascript.

-I sincerely hope that there is something here that others can learn from and have as much fun as i have had but, if not, it doesn't matter, i have really enjoyed playing around with this over the years.
+I sincerely hope that there is something here that others can learn from and have as much fun as I have had but, if not, it doesn't matter, I have really enjoyed playing around with this over the years.
 The journey was worth it.

 Enjoy.